kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Kaltura-Media-Player-API.md

 weight: 403
 ---

-The Player JavaScript API is a two-way communication channel that enables you to manage properties, event and notifications, including:
+The Web Video Player JavaScript API is a two-way communication channel that enables you to manage properties, event and notifications, including:
-* Enabling the Player to communicate its current states and parameters
+* Enabling the player to communicate its current states and parameters
 * Enabling the embedding page/application to invoke actions, change and read properties, and to customize its behavior, design and layout
 * Maintaining a continuous, interactive data connection with the Kaltura Platform API
 * Providing a seamless end user experience across devices, browsers and platforms